Direct-to-video: OVA and V-Cinema in Japan

 OV ("original video") are movies made for direct-to-video release in the Japanese market.
 OVA ("original video animation") is distinguished from OVM ("original video movies") or V-Cinema, which usually refer to non-animated works.
 Different production studios may use other labels like "V drama".

 The OVA market developed in the mid-1980s.
-The lax restrictions and censorship in comparison to broadcast television appealed to filmmakers, allowing them to include more controversial content, as the films did not need to rely on sponsored advertisements for financial support.
-The result was animated films with greater sexual, violent, or political content.
-The market continued to expand during the Japanese asset price bubble and began to decline with the collapse of the bubble in the late 1980s and early 1990s.
+It appealed to filmmakers because it allowed them to include more controversial sexual, violent, or political content in comparison to broadcast television, due to the lax censorship and lack of need rely on sponsored advertisements for financial support.
+The market continued to expand during the Japanese asset price bubble, and began to decline with the collapse of the bubble in the late 1980s and early 1990s.

 With the rise of VHS home video and the decline of the Japanese economy in the late 1980s, film studios struggled to recoup investments on big-budget films.
-Inspired by the success of OVAs, Toei released its first V-Cinema, Crime Hunter, in March 1989.
-Following Toei's success, other studios began to release a slue of direct-to-video movies.
+(See Cinema of Japan) Inspired by the success of OVAs, Toei released the first film in its V-Cinema line, Crime Hunter, in March 1989.
+Following Toei's success, other studios began to release a slew of direct-to-video movies, often under lines with similar names such as "V-Picture", "V-Feature" and "V-Movie".
+Despite "V-Cinema" originally being simply the name of Toei's line of direct-to-video release, in Japan it came to refer to all Japanese direct-to-video film releases, regardless of which studio released them or what line they were part of.

 Relaxed censorship in V-Cinema gave way to the premier and rise of expressive auteur directors such as Takashi Miike, Hideo Nakata, Shinji Aoyama, and Kiyoshi Kurosawa.
 As the release of these titles were outside of usual distribution, studios and directors worked quickly to capitalize on niche markets or upcoming and current trends to increase financial returns.
 This period of history in Japanese cinema has been described by film journalist Tom Mes as "a far more diverse and vibrant film scene [than previous eras]".
-By 1995, the V-cinema industry was in decline, but the explosion in quantity and variety of such movies established and cemented genres like J-horror and yakuza films.
+By 1995, the V-Cinema industry was in decline, but the explosion in quantity and variety of such movies established and cemented genres like J-horror and yakuza films.

 The success of OVAs and V-Cinema has resulted in less stigma regarding direct-to-video releases in Japan than in western markets.
 While there are still OVA and V-Cinema releases, the market is considerably smaller than it was in the 1980s and 1990s.